Ayanna Webster-Roy

 Ayanna Webster-Roy is a Trinidad and Tobago People's National Movement politician.
-She has served as a Member of Parliament in the House of Representatives for Tobago East since the 2015 general election.
-She is also currently a Minister in the Office of the Prime Minister.
+She was elected a Member of Parliament in the House of Representatives for Tobago East in the 2015 general election.
+She was a Minister in the Office of the Prime Minister.

 Early life

 Webster-Roy was born in Roxborough, Tobago and attended Roxborough Anglican School and Bishop's High School.
 She graduated from the University of the West Indies in 2002 with a major in Sociology and minors in Human Resource Management and Psychology.
 Her first job was with the National On-the-Job Training Programme as a Field / Placement Officer for the Tobago region.
 She moved with her husband to England, where she worked from 2004 to 2008 as a Project Officer for the North Central London Specialised Commissioning Team in the Haringey Teaching Primary Care Trust, St Ann's Hospital, London.

 In April 2010, she became a Community Development Coordinator in the Department of Community Development in the Tobago House of Assembly.